open-dynaMIX/simple-mpv-webui/README.md

 # simple-mpv-webui
-**simple mpv webui** is a web based user interface with controls for the [mpv mediaplayer](https://mpv.io/).
+...is a web based user interface with controls for the [mpv mediaplayer](https://mpv.io/).
 It serves a web page on port 8080.

 ## Usage
 To use it, simply copy `webui.lua` and the `webui-page`-folder to `~/.mpv/scripts`, mpv will then run it automatically.